 During the 19th Berkshire pigs

 continued throughout the century and by the end of the 19th century, herds were

 also established in Australia and New Zealand.
 Up until the first half of the

 20th century, the breed grew in popularity.
 However, as with all colored pig

 breeds, the Berkshire suffered a serious decline in popularity following World

 Since then a number of breeders

-have developed their own specialized markets for Berkshire pig meat and Berkshire breeding stock are
+have developed their own specialized markets for Berkshire pig meat and

-and is marketed as Black Pork at a premium price.
+the breed is very popular and is marketed as Black Pork at a premium price.